MathieuFortune/mathieufortune.github.io/company.md

 At every stages of your product both in reflection and in realization :

-__- Kick off of your project -__ Research, test of ideas, I can help you build the best suitable project for your users.
+__- Kick off of your project -__ Research, test of ideas, I can help you build the best suitable product for your users.

 __- Project development -__ Need help during the development phase, I can deliver fast results by using agiles practices.